kingsdigitallab/african-rock-art/_coll_thematic/rhinos-in-rock-art.md

       updated_at: !ruby/object:DateTime 2017-06-14 17:25:34.931000000 Z
       content_type_id: chapter
     title_internal: 'Rhinos: thematic, chapter 11'
-    body: "San\\|Bushman shamans were also inextricably linked with rain-making ceremonies.
+    body: "San&#124;Bushman shamans were also inextricably linked with rain-making ceremonies.
 The ritual involved the whole of the community but it was the shaman, while in a trance-like state, that captured the rain in a perceived animal-like state.
-      The rain animal was either seen as an ill-tempered ‘rain-bull’, characterised by thunder and lightning and harmful to life, or as a more pleasant ‘rain-cow’, which provided the temperate rains that renewed the grassland (Ouzman, 1996:51) Rain animals were not seen as a distinct species of animal, but were depicted with large bodies and were often horned; one of the few ethnographic accounts that refer to rhinoceros implicate them in rain-making (Ouzman, 1996:52).  \n\nIn some contexts certain physical and behavioural characteristics of rhinoceros may have been perceived by some San\\|Bushman as closely paralleling the perceived appearance and behaviour of a rain animal.
-These features include its fat and horns, its association with water and its nocturnal habits (in San\\|Bushman accounts of rain-making, shamans capture the rain animals at night).
+The rain animal was either seen as an ill-tempered ‘rain-bull’, characterised by thunder and lightning and harmful to life, or as a more pleasant ‘rain-cow’, which provided the temperate rains that renewed the grassland (Ouzman, 1996:51) Rain animals were not seen as a distinct species of animal, but were depicted with large bodies and were often horned; one of the few ethnographic accounts that refer to rhinoceros implicate them in rain-making (Ouzman, 1996:52).  \n\nIn some contexts certain physical and behavioural characteristics of rhinoceros may have been perceived by some San&#124;Bushman as closely paralleling the perceived appearance and behaviour of a rain animal.
+These features include its fat and horns, its association with water and its nocturnal habits (in San&#124;Bushman accounts of rain-making, shamans capture the rain animals at night).
 If rhinoceros were associated with rain animals, the more gregarious white rhinoceros might have been equated with the rain-cow while the ill-tempered black rhinoceros